 Favorite Facial Oils

-Mukti Antioxidant Facial Oil ($40 in the shop) uses a base of macadamia, joboba and apricot.
+Mukti Antioxidant Facial Oil ($40) uses a base of macadamia, joboba and apricot.
 Macadamia is a great choice as the dominant ingredient as this oil is over 70% fatty acids.

 Red Flower Kinmoxei Wild Lime Silk Oil ($48 in the shop) is an exotic and tropical orchard of flower and fruit oils.
 It is so versatile, you’ll take it on every trip.

 5. Astaxanthin and Copper Peptides - 2014 Hero Actives